dpritchard/seaweedR/README.md

 ## Installation

-The version on Github is under development, but users who are keen to have a crack can install it from here using Hadley Wickham's `devtools` package.
+This version is under development and likely always will be.
+It is pretty unlikely that this package will every be published on CRAN.
+Therefore this package should be installed from GitHub using Hadley Wickham's `devtools` package.

 ````r
 install.packages('devtools')